Zequez/logseq-vault/pages/Memory is a Choice.md

 - In a context of [[Radical Responsibility]].
 It's a matter of discipline.
-Certain [[Mediums of Thought]] can make it easier to choose to remember something; for example, if the Medium can ask you about
+Certain [[Mediums of Thought]] can make it easier to choose to remember something; for example, by programming a computer to ask you to recall a memory on set intervals, it makes it more effortless.
 - ---
 - Q: In the Context of [[Possibility Management]] how useful